yuewang-math/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Friedrich-Alexander-Universität Erlangen-Nürnberg, Faculty of Sciences, Department of Data Science, Chair for Dynamics, Control and Numerics
+- name: Friedrich\-Alexander\-Universität Erlangen\-Nürnberg, Faculty of Sciences, Department of Data Science, Chair for Dynamics, Control and Numerics
   url: https://dcn.nat.fau.eu/